midonet/orizuru/BGP.md

 Finally, do not forget to remove the default route going through the fake uplink ports (which is the default option of this installer).

+If you do not like cli there is also the option of buying MEM and using the GUI :)

+Alex